 Here’s what we do know: The novel coronavirus affects other organs and systems beyond the respiratory system, says Kevin Munro, Au.D., a professor of audiology at the UK's Manchester Center for Audiology and Deafness.
 Munro served as senior author of the systematic review on the evidence around COVID-19 and hearing symptoms.

 So there’s a logic to SARS-CoV-2 (the virus that causes COVID-19) having a link to tinnitus and other hearing issues.
+Especially when the virus causes lots of upper respiratory symptoms, putting pressure on the ears.
+This is more likely with the Delta variant.

 Early in the pandemic, Munro and other researchers looked for audio-vestibular symptoms associated with coronaviruses.
 There were “rare” reports from people with COVID-19 of audio-vestibular symptoms, but none related to severe acute respiratory syndrome (SARS) or Middle East respiratory syndrome (MERS).
 “We never found any literature linking any of the other coronaviruses,” Munro says.